Kotlin/KEEP/proposals/sealed-interface-freedom.md

 and this proposal adds support for a `sealed` modality.
 Specifying both `sealed` and `open` modalities together is an error.

 > Unlike Java, Kotlin subclasses of a sealed interface don't have special rules for their modality.
 An implementing
-> class is `final` by default and extending interface is `open` by default, just like otherwise normal Kotlin class
+> class is `final` by default and extending interface is `abstract` by default, just like otherwise normal Kotlin class
 > or interface.

 ## More freedom for sealed classes